linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 ## Inability toDevalue or Revalue
 - Chart below shows imbalances between Germany and Italy
 -  Similar chart regardless of which northern and southern countries are compared
--  Northern countries benefited from joining the Eurozone through [[Forwards and Futures Notes|currency]] rate adjustment
+-  Northern countries benefited from joining the Eurozone through [currency](../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) rate adjustment
 -  Southern countries borrowed heavily from northern neighbors
 - It is unclear how the balances will eventually be resolved
  ![500](https://cdn-mineru.openxlab.org.cn/model-mineru/prod/9a75d0a73977f3c99257b91194e70f59db0b0ef3535a7b72e11daf679d139a39.jpg)